helixscript/INSPIIRED2/README.md

 Identical sequences are aligned once per reference genome, then their alignments are joined back to all corresponding read records.
 Anchor reads are aligned first.
 Only adrift reads whose anchor mate has an accepted alignment are processed.
 Stored query and genomic alignment coordinates use 1-based, inclusive intervals.

-BLAT runs with permissive built-in score and identity settings; INSPIIRED2 then applies its own identity, query-span coverage, and insertion filters.
+BLAT runs with permissive built-in score and identity settings (-minScore=0 and -minIdentity=0); INSPIIRED2 then applies its own identity, query-span coverage, and insertion filters.
 All of these filters must pass.
-The target is the reference genome and the query is the read sequence.

 **All command-line options**